Everyone who is registered to vote will appear on the full electoral register.

 We can only send the certificate to the person registered at that address, not to anyone else.

-You have to have been registered at your address for at least a year.
+You have to have been registered at your address before 1 September 2017.

 To request a Certificate of Inclusion, you will need your: